RuslanBrilenkov/Regex_COVID-19_papers/README.md

 In this case particular project, I show how we can look for the "incubation period" of COVID-19 virus, which is the time elapsed between exposure to a virus, and the first symptoms to show up.

 The main idea is that the incubation period would contain information on the number/period of hours, or days (or maybe weeks).
 In this way, we can adjust our regex search to look for this specific information.
-I see for now two possible limitation of this method:
+For now, I see two possible limitation of this method:
 1. not every scientific medical researcher would mention incubation period in this particular format (e.g., number+day(s) or number+hour(s));
 2. there may be other information not related to the incubaiton period that has exact same format.